 There are two possible ways to calculate the home-office expense deduction for employees:

 Temporary flat rate method

-This option, which has been in place for many years and can be used by workers whose employer required them to work from home for any reason (not just because of the pandemic), is more complicated.
-You must add up all your eligible home-office expenses during the period you worked from home, as well as calculate the size of your workspace as a percentage of your home’s total livable space.
-(If you don’t have a designated room that’s used solely for your work, you will also have to calculate the number of hours that you use your workspace for paid employment, as opposed to personal use.)
+This option, which has been in place for many years, can be used by workers whose employer required them to work from home for any reason (not just because of the pandemic), is more complicated.
+You must add up all your eligible home-office expenses during the period you worked from home.
+Calculate the size of your workspace as a percentage of your home’s total livable space.
+If you don’t have a designated room that’s used solely for your work, you will also have to calculate the number of hours that you use your workspace for paid employment, as opposed to personal use.

 - Obtain a completed and signed Form T2200S or Form T2200 from your employer that certifies that you were not reimbursed for the expenses you are claiming; and

 - Keep all your receipts and supporting documents for the expenses you are claiming.

 If all of this sounds confusing, check out the Canada Revenue Agency’s home-office expense calculator, which walks you through all the number-crunching in a few clicks.
 It’s also a good idea to use CRA-certified tax software such as TurboTax to prepare and file your tax return online since it will not only help you claim this deduction but also automatically searches more than 400 available credits and deductions to help you maximize your tax savings overall.

 Temporary Flat Rate Method vs. Detailed Method